-But because it can just be so confusing, I thought I’d create The Picky Eater’s Guide to the Yogurt Aisle – with my tips and tricks for figuring out which yogurt is right for you, and a list of my favorite brands
+But because it can be SO confusing, I thought I’d create this guide to help you navigate the yogurt aisle – with my tips and tricks for figuring out which yogurt is right for you, and a list of my favorite brands!

 - And it tastes good!